OpenDSA/OpenDSA/RST/en/PL/SLang1Interpreter.rst

 RP 22 Part 1
 ------------

-This problem will ...
+This problem will help you review the behavior of our SLang 1 interpreter.

 .. avembed:: Exercises/PL/RP22part1.html ka

 RP 22 Part 2
 ------------

-This problem will ...
-To earn
-credit for it, you must complete this randomized problem correctly three times in a row.
+This problem focuses on the binding rules for our SLang 1 interpreter.
+To earn credit for it, you must complete this randomized problem correctly three times in a row.

 .. avembed:: Exercises/PL/RP22part2.html ka